WingCH/Keysnap-Extractor/memory-bank/progress.md

 # Progress – Keyframe Extractor

 ## What works
-- 影片自動提取關鍵影格、合併為單一圖片功能穩定
+- Automatic extraction of keyframes from videos and merging into a single image is stable
-- GUI 介面（tkinter）已優化，支援進度條、狀態顏色、現代化配色
+- GUI (tkinter) is optimized, supports progress bar, status color, and modern color scheme
-- macOS 打包（py2app）流程完整，FAQ 區塊協助新手排查
+- macOS packaging (py2app) process is complete, FAQ section helps beginners troubleshoot
-- 文件（README.md）結構完善，memory bank 已建立並同步
+- Documentation (README.md) is well-structured, memory bank is established and kept in sync

 ## What's left to build
-- GUI 進一步美化（如圖片預覽、拖曳檔案、更多互動提示）
+- Further GUI enhancements (such as image preview, drag-and-drop, more interactive prompts)
-- Windows/Linux 打包教學與自動化腳本（Makefile、shell script）
+- Windows/Linux packaging instructions and automation scripts (Makefile, shell script)
-- 更細緻的錯誤處理與用戶提示
+- More detailed error handling and user prompts
-- 定期同步 memory bank，確保知識不遺漏
+- Regularly update the memory bank to ensure no knowledge is lost

 ## Current status
-- 專案已可穩定運作，適合新手與一般用戶
+- The project is stable and suitable for beginners and general users
-- 交接文件與知識庫（memory bank）完整，便於團隊協作
+- Handover documents and knowledge base (memory bank) are complete, facilitating team collaboration

 ## Known issues
-- 目前僅 macOS 打包有完整教學，Windows/Linux 尚未支援
+- Currently, only macOS packaging has complete instructions; Windows/Linux is not yet supported
-- GUI 外觀受限於 tkinter，進階美化需額外設計
+- GUI appearance is limited by tkinter; advanced beautification requires additional design
-- 影片格式僅支援 MP4，其他格式需後續擴充
+- Only MP4 video format is supported; other formats need to be added in the future

 ## Evolution of project decisions
-- 初期以 CLI 為主，後轉向 GUI 以提升易用性
+- Initially CLI-focused, later shifted to GUI to improve usability
-- 打包流程多次優化，最終採用 pyenv + tcl-tk@8 + py2app
+- Packaging process optimized multiple times, finally adopted pyenv + tcl-tk@8 + py2app
-- FAQ 與 memory bank 納入專案標準流程，提升交接與維護效率
+- FAQ and memory bank incorporated into project standard workflow, improving handover and maintenance efficiency